tangziyi001/Spartina-Online-Judge/README.md

 # Spartina Online Judge

 ## Overview
-This website is a coding practice platform for algorithm and programming enthusiasts.
+As a final project for Applied Intenet Technology class, this web application is a coding practice platform for algorithm and programming enthusiasts.
 After registering an account and login, each user can do the following thing:

 * Create programming problems and upload input/output test cases.
 * Browse all problems and submit own solution code.
 The code will be executed and a feedback will be displayed to the user in a second.
 There will also be a submission page that displays all submissions made by all users.